flexkube/libflexkube/README.md

 - paralllel deployments across hosts
 - showing diff to the user (planning what will be done)
 - removal of config files, created data and containers
+- automatic shutdown/start of bootstrap control plane
+- taints and tolerations for control plane
+- role labels for kubelets

 ## Contributing